Red Light Therapy

 Combinations

-Purple (Red and Blue): Combines the benefits of both red and blue light, making it effective for anti-aging and acne treatment.
+Purple (Red and Blue): Combines the benefits of both red and blue light, making it an effective treatment for anti-aging and acne.

 Yellow/Orange: Can soothe irritated skin, boost collagen production, and combat redness.